mk01/flac-itunes-import-service--macos-/README.md

 applescript script as one click service to import flac into iTunes library (while converting to apple's aif, apple loss less, aac, mp3 or wav)

-The script is not developed by me, but after struggling finding elega… …nt solution I found this in deeps of googles results.
+The script is not developed by me, but after struggling finding elegant solution I found this hidden deep in google's results.

 The last message in the forum was 2005, so I decided rather keep this in live.